SergLaFlerge/Obsidian/Winter 2025/PHYS 485/L99- Paper Review.md

 ### Systematic Uncertainty

-They used a Brownian bridge model, a model describing Brownian motion with the added restriction that the start and end points yield the same value.
+They used a Brownian bridge model, a model describing Brownian motion with the added restriction that the start and end points yield the same value **Citation?**.
 They used this model for all three runs, but they dramatically increased the magnetic field maps from 14 in run-1 to 69 in run-2/3.
 This reduced the uncertainty from tracking the field to 10-16 ppb.
 They also corrected some tracking bias by 3-10 ppb.

 Another source of uncertainty is caused by transient magnetic fields, which themselves are caused by the pulsing ESQs, as well as eddy currents in the kickers.
 These effects both require correction, and both have been significantly improved from Run-1.
 During Run-1, the transient magnetic fields caused by the ESQ pulsing, known as $B_{q}$, was measured at a limited number of locations around the ring.
 To improve this, they used the same petroleum jelly NMR probe, but it was now mounted onto a non-conductive, movable device.
 This allowed them to map the transient fields between the ESQ plates azimuthally.